 At the end Tom was back at his little house in the tree with Manfred…

 Tom: Well, we’re back at our headquarters mighty Manfred the wonder dog.
 But watch for us kids, we’re on our way to another great adventure!
-Aren’t we Manfred?
+Aren’t we Manfred!
 Manfred?
-Manfred!
+MANFRED!

 Dad was still reading me Tom Swift books at night.
 Right now we were reading the one about Tom’s giant robot.
-It was a machine that Tom had made in his laboratory that looked kind of like a person and could walk and do things with its machine hands and arms like a person.
+It was a machine that Tom made in his laboratory that looked kind of like a person and could walk and do things with its machine hands and arms like a person.
 I really liked Tom Swift because he was always making things that could fly or go underwater or even into space.
 He was always helping people, and he knew more than any of the grownups.

 I also remembered Tom Sawyer, who acted more like a real kid like Danny, or one that I might see in the park.
-He wasn’t super smart like Tom Swift was, but he did do what he wanted and figure things out.
+He wasn’t super smart like Tom Swift was, but he did do what he wanted and figured things out.